-May Easter and the fifty days of Resurrection Joy help us to value all that God asks of us, so that through Mary to Jesus, in Whose Passion-Death-Glorious Resurrection we enter the Father's loving embrace, we may live virtuously, die piously, and achieve the fullness of the rewards of Eternal Life.
+It is the Risen Jesus who teaches us the value of the Cross - you cannot separate the Victor from the Victim.
+The Cross without Christ is tyranny; Christ without the Cross is a lie (Archbishop Fulton J. Sheen).
+In the midst of all this is the silent, dignified and loving figure of Mary; She is always with us on our journey.
+Mary leads us, who love her as our Heavenly Mother, closer to one another and to Jesus her Son.
+May our Easter Season help us to value all that God asks of us, so that through Mary to Jesus, in Whose Passion-Death-Glorious Resurrection we enter the Father's loving embrace, we may live virtuously, die piously, and achieve the fullness of the rewards of Eternal Life.